-Blog may inspire me and Instagram fuels my wanderlust, but there’s nothing quite like getting lost in a travel book.
+Blog may inspire me and Instagram fuels my wanderlust, but there’s nothing quite like getting lost in an adventure book.

 With my phone turned off and my laptop put away I can actually quiet my mind and sink deep into someone else’s epic tale.
 If you’re in the mood to do the same, you’ve come to the right place.

-I’ve read a lot of travel books in my time, but these eight stand out as some of the best of the best and I know you will enjoy them!
+I’ve read a lot of adventure books in my time, but these eight stand out as some of the best of the best and I know you will enjoy them!